 But if you can’t give up the crust (and who can blame you?), then this gluten free pumpkin pie is a good, healthy option.

-To store leftovers, cut the entire pie into slices, and place the slices in a sealed container on paper towels to absorb extra moisture.
+To store leftovers, cut the entire pie into slices.
+Then place the slices in a sealed container on paper towels to absorb extra moisture.
 This will ensure the almond flour crust doesn’t get soggy.
 Replace the paper towels daily.
 Mine lasted this way for four days, and the last slice was just as good as the first.

 Gluten Free Pumpkin Pie